viblo/Munk2D/docs/manual.md

 closest point on the shape's surface, the distance to that point and the `data` argument passed to `cpSpaceNearestPointQuery()`.
 Sensor shapes are included.
 If a `maxDistance` of `0.0` is used, the point must lie inside a shape.
-Negative `maxDistance` is also allowed meaning that the point must be a under a certain depth within a shape to be considered a match.
+Negative `maxDistance` is also allowed meaning that the point must be under a certain depth within a shape to be considered a match.

 ```c